Program

 • Can the GMAT/GRE requirement be waived?

-GMAT/GRE is NOT compulsory for admission but highly recommended for application.
+We highly recommend applicants to take GMAT/GRE.
 As applicants come from different academic backgrounds, different education institutions, and different countries of origin, the GMAT/GRE score allows us to assess their academic ability to participate in an international program.
 Extensive research also supports the GMAT/GRE as a consistent measure of how well an applicant will handle postgraduate studies, particularly required courses.

-If an applicant does not have GMAT or GRE scores, he/she will still be assessed during the interview.
+If an applicant does not have GMAT or GRE scores, he/she may still be invited for an interview and will be assessed during the interview if shortlisted.

 • I have not taken the GMAT/GRE yet.
 Should I submit my application?